mpearmain/DTO/README.md

 ## Example Usage

-The `example` directory contains examples of how to define and configure components using the ComponentSDK.
+The `example` directory contains examples of how to define and configure components using the Component.
 This includes examples for both setter-based configuration (`example_pipeline_setter.py`) and JSON-based configuration (`pipeline_example_JSON.py`).

 ## Getting Started

-Refer to the example code and individual class documentation for detailed instructions on defining and configuring components using the ComponentSDK.
+Refer to the example code and individual class documentation for detailed instructions on defining and configuring components using the Component.

 ## Tests